United States involvement in the Mexican Revolution: Diplomatic relations in the Díaz era

 Díaz opened Mexico to foreign investment of Britain, France, Germany, and most especially the United States.
 Mexico–United States relations during Díaz's presidency were generally strong, although he began to strengthen ties with Great Britain, Germany, and France to offset U.S. power and influence.
 Mexico was extremely important to U.S. business interests and Taft saw Díaz as key to protecting those investments.
 Taft met Díaz in person on the U.S.-Mexico border in 1909, an historic event in itself since it was the first trip of a sitting U.S. president to Mexico.
 It was a way for the U.S. to signal its continuing support of Díaz, despite his advancing age.
 Taft said: "we have two billions American capital in Mexico that will be greatly endangered if Díaz were to die and his government go to pieces."

 Despite the importance of Mexico to U.S. business interests, the U.S. had "a history of incompetent diplomatic representation."
 According to one scholar, the Taft administration's appointment of Henry Lane Wilson as ambassador "continued the tradition of incompetence."

 During the presidency of Porfirio Díaz, documents from the U.S. Consulate in Mexico kept the Secretary of State in Washington, D.C. informed about Mexican affairs.
 The Secretary of State told President Taft about possible regime change when Díaz was unable to control rebellions in various areas of Mexico.
-Taft wanted to keep the Díaz government in power to prevent problems with US access to Mexican resources, especially oil.
+Taft wanted to keep the Díaz government in power to prevent problems with U.S. access to Mexican resources, especially oil.